Institute of Surgery — Valikhnovski Surgery Institute

 Valikhnovski Surgery Institute was founded in 1998 by Rostyslav Valikhnovski.
 It is a private multidisciplinary surgical institute with over 28 years of history.
-The current 850 m² building in central Kyiv (23 Protasiv Yar Street) opened in 2017, adjacent to the M. M. Amosov National Institute of Cardiovascular Surgery.
-The facility features eco-style design, comfortable patient rooms, and 43 units of modern surgical equipment.
+The current facility in central Kyiv (23 Protasiv Yar Street) opened in 2017, adjacent to the M. M. Amosov National Institute of Cardiovascular Surgery.
+The institute's design follows an eco-style, with comfortable wards and 43 units of modern surgical equipment.

 Branch Locations